dxc111/prosemirror-docx/README.md

 ## Overview

 `prosemirror-docx` has a similar structure to [prosemirror-markdown](https://github.com/prosemirror/prosemirror-markdown), with a `DocxSerializerState` object that you write to as you walk the document.
 It is a light wrapper around https://docx.js.org/, which actually does the export.
 Currently `prosemirror-docx` is write only (i.e. can export to, but can’t read from `*.docx`), and has most of the basic nodes covered (see below).

-[Curvenote](https://curvenote.com) uses this to export from [@curvenote/editor](https://github.com/curvenote/editor) to word docs, but this library currently only has dependence on `docx`, `prosemirror-model` and `buffer-image-size` - and similar to `prosemirror-markdown`, the serialization schema can be edited externally (see `Extended usage` below).

 ## Basic usage